cecilesauder/blog/content/about.md

 ## Professionaly

-I let you watch my resume if you want more details, but for now I'm going to start a new job/adventure working for Kapa IT at Royal Canin, as a R&D data scientist.
+I let you watch my [resume](/cv.pdf) (sorry it's only in french for the moment) if you want more details, but for now I'm going to start a new job/adventure working for Kapa IT at Royal Canin, as a R&D data scientist.
 Very exciting and challenging !

 ## Personnaly